AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/log-in-using-oauth-2-0.md

 >[!CAUTION]
 >
->While still on the New Connected App page, scroll down and make sure the "Require Proof Key for Code Exchange (PKCE)" checkbox is _NOT_ checked, as it would impede the setup.
+>While still on the New Connected App page, scroll down and make sure the "Require Proof Key for Code Exchange (PKCE)" checkbox is _NOT_ checked, as it would interfere with setup.

 ## Set Up Marketo {#set-up-marketo}